Chart Color Schemes

 The level of cultural diversity witnessed in Strathmore was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Strathmore's population showed above-average cultural diversity, with 19.8% born overseas and 21.9% speaking a language other than English at home.
-Christianity was the predominant religion in Strathmore, at 58.8%, compared to Greater Melbourne's 43.0%.
+Strathmore's cultural diversity was found to be above average, with 19.8% of its population born overseas and 21.9% speaking a language other than English at home.
+Christianity was the main religion in Strathmore, making up 58.8% of people, compared to 43.0% across Greater Melbourne.
 The top three ancestry groups were Australian (20.1%), English (19.1%), and Italian (13.1%), with Italians being substantially higher than the regional average of 5.2%.

 Frequently Asked Questions - Diversity